-A Personal Directive is a legal document that allows you to appoint someone in advance to make personal (non financial) decisions on your behalf in case you lose your mental ability to make such decisions due to health problems.
-These include decisions relating to your health care, housing, medical treatment etc. It does not include decisions regarding your financial matters or properties.
+A Personal Directive is a legal document that allows you to appoint someone in advance to make personal (non-financial) decisions on your behalf in case you lose your mental ability to make such decisions due to health problems.
+These include decisions relating to your health care, housing, medical treatment, etc. It does not include decisions regarding your financial matters or properties.
 You require a power of attorney for this.

-The law in Alberta does not allow your spouse, partner, close relative or any other person to automatically make decisions for you in case you become incapacitated.
+The law in Alberta does not allow your spouse, partner, close relative, or any other person to automatically make decisions for you in case you become incapacitated.

-In order to be valid, your Personal Directive must comply with all the requirements of Personal Directives Act.
+In order to be valid, your Personal Directive must comply with all the requirements of the Personal Directives Act.

 We can help to prepare your Personal Directive